 On this page you will find useful information about your BMLD.
 This page is updated regularly according to your questions.

 This text is written for the 200BMLD.
-You will adapt it for the 120BMLD and the 80BMLD.
+You will adapt it for the 150BMLD and the 100BMLD.

 You can find accommodation in a hotel, inn, gîte, campsite, holiday village, etc…

-Please note, however, many of these accommodations are in the Puy du Fou area and therefore in high demand.
+Please note, however, many of these accommodations are near the Vendee Coast and therefore in high demand.